We usually have biases about where our brands came from, and who can blame shooters?

 If your old hunting buddy gave you a CenterPoint scope he bought, and it breaks, you can’t call customer service to repair it.

-Only the ORIGINAL purchaser can benefit from the warranty and get the scope repaired or replaced.
-In this case, it’s your hunting buddy Rick.
+Only the ORIGINAL BUYER can benefit from the warranty and get the scope repaired or replaced.

 Unnecessary Charges